dqhieu/hieudinh-com/app/blog/exploring-the-swift-ui-layout-system.md

 ## Tips for Managing Complex Layouts

-- **Compose smaller building blocks:** Rather than one massive VStack or ZStack with dozens of children, break layouts into smaller, reusable views.
+- **Compose smaller building blocks:** Rather than one massive `VStack` or `ZStack` with dozens of children, break layouts into smaller, reusable views.
 - **Leverage Preview Variations:** Use SwiftUI Previews to test your layouts across various device sizes and orientations.
-- **Use Spacers:** Spacer can help distribute empty space or push views apart.
+- **Use Spacers:** `Spacer` can help distribute empty space or push views apart.
 - **Profile Performance:** Overly complex layouts may affect performance.
 Use Instruments and the SwiftUI inspector to detect slow re-renders.

 ---

 ## Conclusion

 The SwiftUI layout system is both powerful and intuitive once you understand its proposal-response cycle.
-By combining stacks, alignment guides, GeometryReader, and even custom layouts, you can create intricate designs that adapt seamlessly to different screen sizes.
+By combining stacks, alignment guides, `GeometryReader`, and even custom layouts, you can create intricate designs that adapt seamlessly to different screen sizes.
 As you build and refine your SwiftUI apps, keep experimenting with new layout techniques—SwiftUI's declarative model rewards creativity and clean, maintainable code.